expyriment/expyriment/documentation/sphinx/DataPreprocessing.rst

 which can then be imported into R.
 Please be aware that this functionality needs the rpy2_ package installed.

-Alternatively, the R function expyriment_data.R_ concatenates all raw data and returns an R data frame with all subjects.
+Alternatively, you may use the R module expyriment_data.R_ to handle xpd files without data preprocessing in Python.
+The R function ``read.expyriment.data`` concatinates all raw data and returns an R data frame with all subjects.
 Between subject factors will be added as variables to the data matrix.

 .. _expyriment_data.R: https://raw.githubusercontent.com/expyriment/expyriment/master/tools/expyriment_data.R
 .. _rpy2: http://rpy.sourceforge.net